 Does your dog get cold in the winter?
 Or does he suffer from stiff joints on cool days?
 If so, a heated dog bed could make him more comfortable.
 Here are our top five picks.

 Excellent electric dog bed that provides continuous warmth

 There are plenty of heated mats on the market, but the Thermo-Snuggly Sleeper stands out from the crowd.
 It's a comfortable bed with a machine-washable cover and thermostatically-controlled temperature, so your dog stays warm during the winter months.

-The winter can be an uncomfortable season for many dogs - especially those with short fur or joint pain.
+The winter can be an uncomfortable season for many dogs - especially those with short fur, certain medical conditions, or joint pain.

 The bad news is that there are lots of poor-quality heated mats on the market.